aosoft/nvidia-deepstream-rs/README.md

 ## Notice

 * WIP
-* Currently Target SDK Version is 6.1.1
+* Currently, Target SDK Version is 6.1.1

 ## How to use